-- Q1: What is the GST treatment when the FI repossess the asset and subsequently returns the asset to the hirer? - A1: If the asset is repossessed by the FI, there is no supply of goods made by the hirer to the FI.
+Q9: What is the GST treatment when the FI repossess the asset and subsequently returns the asset to the hirer?

+A9: If the asset is repossessed by the FI, there is no supply of goods made by the hirer to the FI.
 Similarly, if the FI repossess and subsequently returns the asset of the hirer, there is no supply of assets made by the FI to the hirer.
-The FI is merely recovering the debts owed and the asset is the security for the debts owed. - Q2: I am a second hand car dealer and will be selling used cars on HP agreement.
-Is there any tax relief on my sales and how do I account for GST on such sales? - A2: Used motor vehicles are given tax relief when sold by an approved person (granted approval by the Director General).
-The relief given is in the form of a reduced tax charged whereby the tax is charged on the margin of sale i.e. by deducting the resale value of the vehicle from the purchase value.
+The FI is merely recovering the debts owed and the asset is the security for the debts owed.

+Q10: I am a second hand car dealer and will be selling used cars on HP agreement.
+Is there any tax relief on my sales and how do I account for GST on such sales?

+A10: Used motor vehicles are given tax relief when sold by you in the form of a reduced tax charged whereby the tax is charged on the margin of sale i.e. by deducting the resale value of the vehicle from the purchase value.
-Purchase price of used car A by RM 30,000

-second-hand car dealer

-Subsequent sale price of car A by RM 44,300
+Purchase price of used car A by second-hand car dealer RM 30,000.00 Subsequent sale price of car A by second-hand car dealer RM 44,300.00 Margin / Excess RM 14,300.00 GST chargeable (6%) RM 809.43

-second-hand car dealer

-Margin / Excess RM 14,300

-GST chargeable RM 550

-Hence, even though the sale of Car A is made through a hire purchase agreement, the GST chargeable (RM550.00) has to be account by the dealer following the normal time of supply rules.
+Hence, even though the sale of Car A is made through a hire purchase agreement, the GST chargeable (RM809.43) has to be account by the dealer following the normal time of supply rules.

 If car A is sold by a vehicle manufacturer, he may also enjoy a similar relief if given prior approval by the Director General.
-Further details about the scheme may be obtained from the GST Guide on Relief for Second-hand goods.
+Further details about the scheme may be obtained from the GST Guide on Relief for Second-hand Goods.

-6.8.
-Transitional Issues.
+Transitional Issues

-Q1: Is a dealer allowed to claim sales tax that he had paid on the purchase of an asset which he subsequently sold on HP terms before the implementation of GST?

-A1: No, he cannot claim the sales tax paid on the asset as he does not hold the asset on the date of implementation of GST.

-Q2: My HP agreement is a non-reviewable agreement and it spans over the GST implementation date.
-Do I need to account for GST on the credit installments payments I make after GST is implemented?

-A2: No, as the supply of goods was made before the implementation of GST.

-Q3: I purchased a bus to be used as a tour bus under a HP agreement with a FI before the implementation of GST.
-Can I claim a special refund on this bus?

-A3: You may not be eligible to claim a special refund if the bus has been capitalised under generally accepted accounting principles.

-GST GUIDE ON HIRE PURCHASE AND CREDIT SALE AS AT 6 MAY 2013

-Q4: I supply cars to car dealers whom I had invoiced before the implementation of GST and the cars are made available to them.
+- Q11: Is a dealer allowed to claim sales tax that he had paid on the purchase of an asset which he subsequently sold on HP terms before the implementation of GST? - A11: No, he cannot claim the sales tax paid on the asset as he does not hold the asset on the date of implementation of GST. - Q12: My HP agreement is a non-reviewable agreement and it spans over the GST implementation date.
+Do I need to account for GST on the credit installments payments I make after GST is implemented? - A12: No, as the supply of goods was made before the implementation of GST. - Q13: I purchased a bus to be used as a tour bus under a HP agreement with a FI before the implementation of GST.
+Can I claim a special refund on this bus? - A13: You may not be eligible to claim a special refund if the bus has been capitalised under accepted accounting principles. - Q14: I supply cars to car dealers whom I had invoiced before the implementation of GST and the cars are made available to them.
 However, the car dealers choose not to collect the cars until there is a sale and delivery to their client.
-If they pick up the cars after the implementation of GST, are the cars subject to GST?

-A4: No, as the supply of goods was made available before the implementation of GST.
+If they pick up the cars after the implementation of GST, are the cars subject to GST? - A14: No, as the supply of goods was made available before the implementation of GST.

-6.9.
 Miscellaneous

-Q1: Is the HP ownership claim of RM50 subject to GST?
+Q15: Is the HP ownership claim of RM50 subject to GST?

-A1: No, as it is a regulatory requirement under the Road Transport Act 1987.
+A15: No, as it is a regulatory requirement under the Road Transport Act 1987.